-Carrying a baby and giving birth (whether a c section or vaginal) puts a huge strain on the body.
+Carrying a baby and giving birth puts a huge strain on the body

-Our bodies go through a major transformation and its often left up to us as exhausted, busy and often overwhelmed Mums to learn to reconnect with our pelvic floor and core.
-The 6-week check-up is very rarely internally or posture focused and whilst the strain of childbirth may not be evident straight away, over the years you may start to feel and see a strain on the body.
+Our bodies go through a major transformation and it’s often left up to us as exhausted, busy and often overwhelmed Mums to learn to reconnect with our pelvic floor and core.
+The 6-week check-up rarely includes an internal examination, even for those of us who had an episiotomy, or check on our posture.
+Whilst the strain of childbirth may not be evident straight away, over the years you may start to feel and see a strain on the body.

-You may feel aches in your neck, ache in your back or hips, a leaking vagina and pain in your knees.
-The effects of multiple births, lifting the babies that grow into toddlers, pushing the pram, carrying heavy shopping, an office based job and mobile phone use all contribute to the shoulders rounding, the bottom tucking under and your whole body becomes slightly tilted or twisted.
+You may feel aches in your neck, back, hips, or knees – or even have a leaking vagina.
+A mum’s body may suffer the effects of multiple births and the demands of everyday life – lifting the babies that grow into toddlers, pushing the pram, carrying heavy shopping, working in an office at a desk all day, excessive mobile phone use, etc. This contributes to the shoulders rounding, the bottom tucking under and your whole body becomes slightly tilted or twisted.

-Emma is Supercharged Club’s expert in movement and exercise and she can get the floppiest core and pelvic floor strong again.
+Emma can get the floppiest core and weakest pelvic floor strong again

-Emma’s knowledge of the body is unquestionable and her unique teaching style makes the exercises fun and achievable – even to the busiest of ladies.
-Emma uses a lot of analogies to get you to really feel and understand the body and how to get even the laziest muscles fired up again.
+Emma is an expert in movement and exercise and her knowledge of the body is unquestionable.
+Her unique teaching style makes the exercises fun and achievable – even to the busiest of ladies.
+Emma uses a lot of analogies to get you to really feel and understand the body and understand how to get even the laziest muscles fired up again.

-Emma says “There is no point activating the muscles just in an exercise class situation, you need to focus on your muscles and how you move your body during daily activities.
-Moving from a seated position to a standing position can put strain on the back and core/pelvic floor.
-Sitting all day at the office can cause the shoulders to round more and put strain on the neck and back.
-Getting up from picking Lego off the floor can also contribute to weakening the pelvic floor muscles…. think…how many times a day do you do these mentioned activities?
+Emma says “There is no point activating the muscles just in an exercise class situation.
+You need to focus on your muscles and how you move your body during daily activities.
+Moving from a seated position to a standing position can put strain on the back, core and pelvic floor.
+Getting up as you pick Lego off the floor can contribute to weakening the pelvic floor muscles.
+How many times a day do you do these mentioned activities?

 How do you sit when working or watching the tv?